daniluna06/Assignment2/README.md

 ## Station 2
 Stars and The Epoch of Reionization:
-Although no one knows yet exactly how long ago stars began to form, the epoch of reionization marks a crucial period that ended the universe's "dark ages."
+Although no one knows yet exactly how long ago the very first stars began to form, the epoch of reionization marks a crucial period that ended the Universe's "dark ages."
+About 400,000 years after the Big Bang, nearly all hydrogen gas was neutral: each hydrogen atom had one positively charged proton, and one negatively charged electron.
-This era began from the existance of ultraviolet light until the universe was about one billion years old.
-Hydrogen atoms have one prositively charged proton, and one negatively charged electron orbiting it.
 The attraction between these two particles is what holds the atom together.
-In the earliest days of the
-Universe, the hydrogen atom's proton and electron were bouded together.
-It wasn't until a massive amount of energy in the form of ultraviolet light existed that was able to tear these atoms apart, leading to ionized hydrogen that...
+In a process called ionization, light with enough energy- such as ultraviolet light- can knock the electron free.
+This radiation knocked electrons free from surrounding hydrogen atoms, leaving behind protons and creating regions of ionized hydrogen.
+Over the first billion years, more and more of these ionized regions appeared and expanded, eventually overlapping.
+Because opposite charges attract, free protons and electrons naturally tend to recombine into neutral hydrogen.
+A hydroden atom with only one proton will attract an electron.
+In this process, most of the intergalactic hydrogen atoms were reionized.
+This landmark transition ended the dark ages and heated the cosmic gas by thousands of degrees, setting the stage for how the Universe evolved afterward.

 ## Station 3
 The Galaxy